skycoin/cx/docs/[WIP]cx-roadmap.md

 ## Stack layout or the frame layout
 An API that gets "All variables in scope", the list of all the variables and their name, the type of variable, the length of variable (size) and offset for a struct or for function, etc.
+Every variable used inside a function, every var that receives an assignment has to have a name,offset and size and including temp vars

 ## Function Scope
 Push everything to functional scope, meaning that there is no local scopes within the functions.
 We may enforce local scoping rules so that, if you have a loop and there is a variable in the loop, when the loop finishes, that variable will still be defined, but you will not be able to access the variable outside the loop from the CX program.